ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - `2-hbtn_course.js`: Contains the `HolbertonCourse` class with getters and setters for name, length, and students.
 - `2-main.js`: A testing script for `HolbertonCourse`.

+- `3-currency.js`: Contains the `Currency` class with methods to handle currency attributes and display them.
+- `3-main.js`: A testing script for `Currency`.

 ## Installation